syncfusion-content/install-docs/Common/Essential-Studio/Installation/Installation-errors.md

 ### Problem

-**Error Message:** Sorry, we are unable to find a valid license for Essential Studio for {platform} under your account.
+**Error Message:** Sorry, we are unable to find a valid license or trial for Essential Studio for {Platform} under your account.

+<em>**Offline installer**</em>

 ![Alert Message](Errors/Installation_Errors_img3.PNG)

-### Reason

-The possible reasons for this error are:

-* When your trial expired
-* When you don't have License or trial

-### Suggested solution.

-Renew the subscription [here](https://www.syncfusion.com/sales/products) or contact our sales team at <salessupport@syncfusion.com>.

-## Unable to find a license or trial?

-### Problem

-**Error Message:** Sorry, we are unable to find a license or trial for Essential Studio for {platform} under your account.
+<em>**Online installer**</em>

 ![Warning Message](Errors/Installation_Errors_img6.PNG)

 ### Reason

-This is due to one of the following reasons:
+The following are possible causes of this error:

+* When your trial period expired
+* When you don't have a license or an active trial
-* You are not the license holder of your license.
+* You are not the license holder of your license
-* Your account administrator has not assigned a license to your account yet.
-Please contact your account administrator to have a license assigned to you or contact us via email at <clientrelations@syncfusion.com>.
+* Your account administrator has not yet assigned you a license.

-### Suggested solution.
+### Suggested solution

-Please check your subscription [here](https://www.syncfusion.com/sales/products) or contact our sales team at <salessupport@syncfusion.com>.
-Also, you can continue the 30 days trial.
+You can choose from the options listed below.

+1. You can get a new license [here](https://www.syncfusion.com/sales/products).
+2. Contact your account administrator.
+3. Send an email to  <clientrelations@syncfusion.com> to request a license.
+4. You can reach out to our sales team by emailing  <salessupport@syncfusion.com>.

 ## Unable to install because of another installation